kirru2198/kubernetes/01_kubernetes.md

 **kubectl** (or sometimes called kubekettle) is a command-line tool that allows you to interact with your Kubernetes cluster.
 It sends requests to the Kubernetes API server to perform actions on your cluster.

+Think of it like a browser for Kubernetes, just like you need a browser (like Chrome or Firefox) to connect to websites.
+In this case, kubectl is the tool you use to connect to your Kubernetes API server and manage your cluster.

+When you run commands using kubectl, it sends requests to the Kubernetes API server to perform actions on your cluster, such as deploying applications or managing resources.

 ---
 ### Steps to Set Up EKS Cluster
 ---